 - Purchase a portable smoker.
 If the BBQ party is an all day event (like some in my family), then it might be worth it to invest in a portable smoker.
-Doing this would also allow you to use your own food, safe wood chips, or safe pellets.
+Doing this would also allow you to use your own food.
 Portable smokers are also fun for sports tailgating and camping!
 Check out this list of best portable smokers from the BBQ Guys HERE.

 - Bring foil or peach paper.
 If you don’t want to bring cooking equipment, but also don’t want your safe food to touch the grill/smoker, you could try wrapping the food with foil or peach paper.
 We have done that many times.
 We wash hands and wash counter tops.
 Then we prep the food and wrap it so that it won’t touch the grill rack or other foods.